FloatingArrayDesign/MoorDyn/docs/structure.rst

 Attachments:

-- attachedC: a vector of pointers to Connection objects, indicating all the connections attached to the body
+- attachedC: a vector of pointers to Point objects, indicating all the points attached to the body
 - attachedR: a vector of pointers to Rod objects attached to the body.
-- rConnectRel: a vector<vec> of 3d vectors describing the attachment points locations for Connections
+- rConnectRel: a vector<vec> of 3d vectors describing the attachment points locations for Points
 - r6RodRel: a vector<vec6> of 6D vectors describing the attachment points and orientation of eac rod.

 Body Properties (set upon call to Body::setup()).
 Note that these are all set to zero for all Body types